 It was once possible to walk from Melbourne to Sydney through almost continuous grassy woodland.
 Today most of these temperate woodlands have gone.
 A team

-series of new experiments to investigate bird breeding success, noisy miner control, hollow supplementation and wildflower translocation.
+new experiments to investigate bird breeding success, noisy miner control, hollow supplementation and wildflower translocation.
 Dr Damian Michael provides an update on their latest research findings and activities.